cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The proof system of {{BBCGGI19}} allows the verifier to evaluate each instance of the gadget (i.e., `Mul(x[0], x[0])` in our example) using a linear function of the input and proof.

-The validity proof for input `x` is constructed roughly as follows.
+The proof is constructed roughly as follows.
 Let `C` be the validity circuit and suppose the gadget is arity-`L` (i.e., it has `L` input wires.).
 Let `wire[j-1,k-1]` denote the value of the `j`th wire of the `k`th call to the gadget during the evaluation of `C(x)`.
 Suppose there are `M` such